POL 07.60.01 - Parking and Transportation Ordinances

 The decision reached by the Hearing Board is final.
 There are no further procedures available with the University to have the appeal reviewed.
 If the appeal is denied, collection procedures will be initiated and payment must be made within 14 calendar days of the notice of denial.

-Judgment for petitions or appeals is based on:
+Judgment of a Board is based on:

 a.
 Information provided by the petitioner/appellant